 So, whether you’re mounting the microphone into a stand or going handheld, you’ll always feel as though you’ve got unrestricted movement.

 Again, there isn’t a real winner between the two here.
-Both microphones feature the same connection port, and both as equally as effective as each other.
+Both microphones feature the same connection port, and both as equally as effective.

 There is a difference between the Shure SM48 and SM58 when it comes to pricing.
 The SM48 is the cheaper of the two, so it would be a better option for anybody with a limited budget.

 It’s also a good choice if you’re new to podcasting or sound recording and want a good but inexpensive microphone to find your feet.

 Why is the SM58 more expensive than the SM48, though?
 Generally speaking, the sound quality is a little better, and the built-in pop filter’s performance seems to work more effectively than the SM48’s.

 The Shure SM58 also has a broader frequency response range than the SM48, so, as we’ve explained earlier, it’s able to transform a more comprehensive range of voice types into natural-sounding tones.